security-assignments/security-assignments.github.io/_activities/activity_sqli.md

 sqlmap -u "http://192.168.56.102/dvwa/vulnerabilities/sqli/?id=1&Submit=Submit#" --cookie="$COOKIE" --dump
 ```

+You can press `Enter` whenever sqlmap prompts you for input.

+{% include lab_question.html question='What is Gordon Brown's plaintext password?' %}

 ### Dump a specific table

 Instead of dumping all tables on a database, you can specify specific databases and tables with the database (`-D`) and table (`-T`) flags.
 For the "users" table in this "dvwa" database, this would look like this: